shrutis22/einstein-ner/README.md

 ## ❔ What does this App do ?
 Setup **Einstein NER** in your Org with a single click!

-Visit the blog - [INSERT LINK] to learn more.
+Visit the blog - https://shrutisridharan.wordpress.com/2020/11/01/einstein-named-entity-recognition-beta/ to learn more.

 ## ☁️ Deployment
 Use the below button to deploy this to your SF Org in a single click!